xoseperez/xbee2mqtt/README.md

 The util stays resident as a daemon.
 You can start it, stop it or restart it (to reload the configuration) by using:

 <pre>python xbee2mqtt.py start|stop|restart</pre>

+or easier (it will login the virtual enviroment and execute the previous command):

+<pre>./do start</pre>